thehcker/connect4game/README.md

 ## Step 3: Passing State down
 Here the cell states is passed down to the individual grid cells.
 A click event handler is also passed down to the grid cells.
 Later, the basic functionality to change a cell circle's color is implemented
-Link to my codepen code: https://codepen.io/theintelligent/pen/KjgyXL
+The Circle component updated to change its color based on the cell state(If the cell state is 1:"Black", 2:Red) Link to my codepen code: https://codepen.io/theintelligent/pen/KjgyXL